cedwards/zsh-antigen/README.md

-# zsh-antigen
+# cedwards/zsh-antigen
-Bastille Template: zsh-antigen
+Bastille Template: cedwards/zsh-antigen

 Fetch and apply this template with: